Richard Strozzi-Heckler: Career

 Strozzi-Heckler co-founded the Lomi School in 1970 with Robert K. Hall, Alyssa Hall, and Catherine Flaxman, integrating aikido and bodywork principles into a body-oriented psychotherapy called Lomi Work.
+His early thinking on the relationship between aikido, somatics, and human potential is reflected in his edited collection Aikido and the New Warrior.

 In 1976, Strozzi-Heckler, together with George Leonard and Wendy Palmer, established the Aikido of Tamalpais dojo in Mill Valley, California.

 In 1985, he was invited to contribute to a US Army Special Forces project designed to test the effectiveness of integrating various practices into its training program.
-During the six-month program, he taught aikido and meditation techniques.
+During the six-month program, he taught aikido and meditation techniques to a group of Green Berets, an experience he later chronicled in In Search of the Warrior Spirit.